cpacker/MemGPT/docs/local_llm.md

 ## Using MemGPT with local LLMs

-### ⁉️ IMPORTANT
+!!! warning "MemGPT + local LLM failure cases"

     When using open LLMs with MemGPT, **the main failure case will be your LLM outputting a string that cannot be understood by MemGPT**.
 MemGPT uses function calling to manage memory (eg `edit_core_memory(...)` and interact with the user (`send_message(...)`), so your LLM needs generate outputs that can be parsed into MemGPT function calls.

     Make sure to check the [local LLM troubleshooting page](../local_llm_faq) to see common issues before raising a new issue or posting on Discord.

 ### Quick overview